 To avail the best physical therapy services in Cary, make an appointment with Raleigh Orthopaedic Therapy Services.
 Our licensed therapists optimize patients’ quality of life through exercise, hands-on care, and education.

-For your convenience, physical therapy is offered at our eight clinic locations in the Triangle.
-To schedule a therapy appointment at one of our clinics or performance centers, please call (919) 863-6996.
-For any other questions or concerns, please call our main therapy number (919) 781-4060.
+For your convenience, physical therapy is offered at our five clinic locations in the Triangle.
+To schedule a therapy appointment at one of our clinics or performance centers, please call (919) 781-5600.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.